Wolfson’s student support includes academic and pastoral support, and a range of health, welfare and wellbeing support.

 A range of support is available for all Wolfson students, provided by the College's welfare team.
 You can find out more about the support available in College via the following pages:

-Wolfson has a team of ecumenical chaplains, who are on hand to provide a listening ear and support to College members on request.
+- Our Chaplaincy team, who are on hand to provide a listening ear and support to College members on request.

 - Students with disabilities